Skip to content

 5. Execute handler

-7. Send response to player
+7. Send response to player (done inside the handler)

 async def handle_player_input(input_text: str, player: Entity) -> None: